forgotten-pillar/fp-notes/content/sanctification/thorough-knowledge-of-the-bible-necessary.md

 publish: true
 tags:
   - sanctification
+  - devotional
+modifiedDate: 2024-12-24T16:52:17+01:00
+title: Thorough Knowledge of the Bible Necessary
+description: Man shall not live by bread alone, but by every word of God.
+Learn the importance of daily spiritual nourishment and how God’s Word sustains and equips us to overcome life’s challenges.
+createdDate: 2024-09-04T17:48:05.457+02:00
 ---
 > [!bible] [Matthew 4:4 - KJV](https://www.biblegateway.com/passage/?search=Matthew+4:4&version=kjv)
 > 4. But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.